ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA’s `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/fv3/>`__ (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
 It is the dycore used in the UFS Weather Model.

+   GHCN
+      The Global Historical Climatology Network (`GHCN <https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily>`_) is "an integrated database of daily climate summaries from land surface stations across the globe.""

    GSWP3
       The Global Soil Wetness Project Phase 3 dataset is a century-long comprehensive set of data documenting several variables for hydro-energy-eco systems.

    HPC
       High-Performance Computing.

+   IMS
+      The `Interactive Multisensor Snow and Ice Mapping System <https://usicecenter.gov/Products/ImsHome>`_ (IMS) is "an operational software package used to demarcate the presence of snow and ice across the entire northern hemisphere."

    J-jobs
       Scripts (contained in ``land-DA_workflow/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
 The different scripting layers are described in detail in the :nco:`NCO Implementation Standards document <ImplementationStandards.v11.0.0.pdf>`.

+   JCB
+   JEDI Configuration Builder
+      The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.
+      ..
+COMMENT: Add/revise def!

    JEDI
       The Joint Effort for Data assimilation Integration (`JEDI <https://www.jcsda.org/jcsda-project-jedi>`_) is a unified and versatile data assimilation (DA) system for Earth System Prediction.
 It aims to enable efficient research and accelerated transition from research to operations by providing a framework that takes into account all components of the Earth system in a consistent manner.
 The JEDI software package can run on a variety of platforms and for a variety of purposes, and it is designed to readily accommodate new atmospheric and oceanic models and new observation systems.
 The `JEDI User's Guide <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ contains extensive information on the software.